hackclub/hackclub/workshops/web_chat/README.md

 If you hit run now, you should see "SERVER: Hello, welcome to the webchat!".

 Great!
 But there's still one important feature to go: You can't send messages yet.
-In frontend.js, add a new function called sendMessage:
+In `frontend.js`, add a new function called `sendMessage`:

 ```js
 function sendMessage() {